Dadasaheb Phalke: Reconciliation with Hindustan Cinema Films Company

-Various people tried convincing Phalke to join back the film industry.
+Various people tried convincing Phalke to rejoin the film industry.
 He declined the offer made by filmmaker Jamshedji Framji Madan to produce films under his film company Madan Theatre.
 Achyut Kolhatkar, editor of Marathi newspaper Sandesh, wrote to Phalke requesting to rethink his decision.
 Phalke replied: "I am dead so far as the cinema industry is concerned and have no inclination to go back to it".
 Kolhatkar published Phalke's letter under the heading, "Dadasaheb Phalke is Dead".
 Several readers wrote to Sandesh requesting Phalke to make a comeback.
 All these letters were published in Sandesh and Kolhatkar sent all the issues of the newspaper to Phalke at Kashi.
 Reading these letters, Phalke decided to come back to Nashik.

 After Phalke left the Hindustan Cinema Films Company, its financial condition worsened with the shutting down of the company's Poona branch, Bharat Film Company.
 On hearing the news of Phalke's return to Nashik, the managing partner of the company, Waman Apte, with the help of the proprietor of Aryan Cinema, Bapusaheb Pathak, invited Phalke to join back the company as a Production Chief and Technical Advisor.
 Phalke readily agreed to the request and joined as an employee of the company on the monthly salary of ₹1000.

 The first film Phalke directed after joining the Hindustan Cinema Films Company was Sant Namdeo which was released on 28 October 1922.
 Thereafter, he directed films for the company till 1929.
 However, none of these films achieved comparable success with his earlier films.
 Phalke continued to have differences with the company owners and he left it twice until 1929.
 When he returned for the first time, he was offered the monthly salary of ₹500.
 For the second time, it was reduced to ₹250.
 After rest four partners left the company, its responsibility fell on the shoulders of Waman Apte.
 Not satisfied with the restrictions imposed by the company, Phalke tried raising the capital for the next film by himself.
 As Apte did not allow Phalke to raise the capital while still in the service of the company, Phalke resigned from the job.